kneeloy/ForecastWeather/README.md

 # ForecastWeather
-Forecast 5 day weather from OpenWeatherMap For Dublin location MVVM  Architecture
+Forecast 5 day weather using OpenWeatherMap API For Dublin location

+MVVM  Architecture

-Protocol-Oriented Programming for Dependency Injection Unit Tests
+Protocol-Oriented Programming for Dependency Injection to acchieve higher testability and flexibility

+Unit Tests

 How to build

 Clone the repository

 $ git clone https://github.com/kneeloy/ForecastWeather.git

 Open the workspace in Xcode

 open "WeatherApp.xcodeproj"